palotas/e34seleniumtraining/VMINSTALL.md

 -  Install Virtual Box on your laptop (Download from: https://www.virtualbox.org/wiki/Downloads)
 -  Import downloaded VM (ova file) into Virtual Box( File -> Import Appliance )
 -  Adapt VM settings (i.e. RAM, CPU).
 If possible the VM should have 2+ GB in RAM and 2 CPU cores)
--  Start VM in Virtual Box (password: will be sent separately)
+-  Start VM in Virtual Box
+-  Log in with user: e34 password: 11
 -  After VM has started, open Firefox or Chrome and make sure that VM has connection to the internet